 102. What is the clinical indication for the use of anti-leukotriene drug therapy, such as montelukast, in asthma?

-An alternative to inhaled steroids.
+An alternative to inhaled corticosteroids for asthma management.

 103. What is a monoclonal antibody used to treat moderate to severe asthma?